 Charli Mills comes from a vaquero culture, winning California rodeo trophies before first-grade.
 She wrangles words from Michigan’s U.P. where she lives with her former Army Ranger husband, also a fellow westerner.
 Charli recovers forgotten voices, writing about veteran spouses and historical frontier women.

-In 2014, she founded Carrot Ranch, an online community for international literary artists.
+In 2014, she founded Carrot Ranch, an online community where she mentors international literary artists.
 As lead buckaroo, she hosts a weekly 99-word challenge and publishes stories from around the world.
-She’s developing a group coaching program to teach creative writing with her MFA.
+She encourages writers to grow in their craft, voice, and life as a literary artist.

 Charli’s mission is to make literary art accessible among women, veterans, and underserved groups.